tango-controls/PANIC/doc/recipes/AlarmsHierarchy.rst

   GROUP(LOCAL_ALARM1,t01:10000/an/alarm/dev/ALARM2)

+Or

+  GROUP(LOCAL_ALARM1,t01:10000/an/alarm/dev/ALARM2;x>=1)

+In the first case you'll get a peak when any of them changes from 0 to 1; in the second case you'll get if any of them is already on 1 (so a change in the second alarm will not trigger a second peak).

-If the condition is empty then checks any .delta != 0.
+If the condition is empty then PyAlarm checks any .delta != 0.
 It can be modified if the formula contains a semicolon ";" and a condition using 'x' as variable; in this case it will be used instead of delta to check for alarm::

   GROUP(bl09/vc/vgct-*/p[12];x>1e-5) => [x>1e-5 for x in FIND(bl09/vc/vgct-*/p[12])]